-The following entities are actively working to diversify the game of golf on the course, or are golf-related businesses that are owned by women or peoples of color which support golf and communities.
-Consider inviting members of the Black organizations to play at your course; as Tiffany Fitzgerald, Founder & CEO of Black Girls Golf says, "No one goes to a party uninvited."
+The following entities are actively working to diversify the game of golf on the course, are businesses owned by women or people of color, or are companies that assist with making golf more accessible to people with disabilities.
+Consider inviting members of the Black organizations, or those with disabilities, to play at your course; as Tiffany Fitzgerald, Founder & CEO of Black Girls Golf says, "No one goes to a party uninvited."

 - Black Girls Golf: The organization was developed to create opportunities to build better professional relationships and connect with people in positions of power and influence.
 It's a global network of like-minded women who want to learn, practice, and play golf, and currently has more than 4,000 members in the U.S and abroad.

 - Black Golf Alliance: Growing the game of golf in the black community through love, unity, and respect for each other and the game itself.

 - Black Golf Clubs: A list all of the African-American golf organizations in the country, where interested players can find a club or organization near their home.

 - Black Sororities and Fraternities: These elite groups of educated Black women and men pursue activism, scholarship, social uplift and service.

 - Golf Women Mean Business: The organization helps women leaders build meaningful relationships and achieve greater influence with "Business First and Golf Second."